Many people may be surprised to learn that visiting

 5. Topsail Beach

 Topsail Beach is already calm and quiet during summer, in the offseason it's even more of a private utopia.
 Don't be surprised if you have a large stretch of beach to yourself!
-This thin island north of Wilmington and Wrightsville Beach puts you in a great location to explore nearby New Bern, or to just sit back and take it all in on the beach with a cold one.
+This thin island north of Wilmington and Wrightsville Beach puts you in a great location to explore nearby New Bern or to just sit back and take it all in on one of the

 6. Ocracoke Island